KAgarwalCodeBase/IntrerviewPrep/system-design/Readme.md

 - Kafka will do the implicit retry at producer side.
 - Kafka does not do implicit retry at consumer side we need to do it and put the message in retry queue.

+Kafka's architecture is built around a distributed messaging system designed for high throughput, scalability, and fault tolerance.
+Key components include:

+1. **Producers**: Applications that publish (write) messages to Kafka topics.

+2. **Topics**: Logical channels where messages are categorized.
+Each topic is divided into partitions for parallelism.

+3. **Partitions**: Each topic has one or more partitions that store data sequentially.
+Each message within a partition has a unique offset.

+4. **Consumers**: Applications that subscribe to topics and read (consume) messages.
+Consumers are grouped into consumer groups for scalability and fault tolerance.

+5. **Brokers**: Kafka servers that store and serve messages.
+A Kafka cluster consists of multiple brokers.

+6. **ZooKeeper (deprecated in newer versions)**: Used for managing cluster metadata, leader election, and configuration management (replaced by Kafka’s internal quorum-based system in newer versions).

+7. **Replication**: Ensures fault tolerance by duplicating partitions across brokers.
+Each partition has one leader and several replicas; the leader handles all reads and writes, while replicas provide redundancy.

+8. **Producers and Consumers Coordination**: Kafka handles message delivery guarantees such as "at-most-once," "at-least-once," or "exactly-once" semantics.

+This architecture enables Kafka to handle real-time data streams efficiently and reliably.

 <sub>[back to top](#table-of-contents)</sub>

 ### [Cassandra](https://www.hellointerview.com/learn/system-design/deep-dives/cassandra)